 Daniel has very wide experience of EU law quite apart from his competition law work.
 He deals with EU law issues in the domestic courts covering matters from interpretation of EU legislation to Francovich damages claims.
 He regularly appears in the EU courts in Luxembourg.
 The issues arising in his EU court cases have ranged from State aid to international treaties on child abduction and from air transport to the designation of Melton Mowbray pork pies.
 Cases include:

-- C-411/10 and 493/10 NS (ECJ – Impact of the EU Charter of Fundamental Rights and operation of the Dublin Regulation on asylum).
+- C-411/10 and 493/10 NS (CJEU – Impact of the EU Charter of Fundamental Rights and operation of the Dublin Regulation on asylum).

-- C-71/10 Sitefinder (ECJ – environmental data access regulations in relation to mobile phone masts)
+- C-71/10 Sitefinder (CJEU – environmental data access regulations in relation to mobile phone masts)

-- C-497/10PPU Mercredi (ECJ – urgent procedure parents rights in relation to child taken overseas)
+- C-497/10PPU Mercredi (CJEU – urgent procedure parents rights in relation to child taken overseas)

 - C-169/06 Northern Foods Plc -v- UK and The Melton Mowbray Pork Pie Association (ECJ – protection of geographical indications and designations of origin for agricultural products and foodstuffs)